Soundux/Soundux/README.md

 # TODO
 - [ ] Find a fancy name
 - [ ] Create an own logo
-- [ ] Check if dependencies are installed otherwise show a warning
 - [ ] Play sounds while another sound is playing
 - [ ] Organize code
 - [ ] Only modify audio players started from this programm (stop, volume)